azanovivan02/JavaAsASecondLanguage/homework04/README.md

 Each operator is contained inside a [ProcNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/ProcNode.java) object.
 Node handles all communication with the outside world:
 * It accepts records from the previous nodes.
-* Preprocessed records if needed.
+* Preprocesses records if needed.
 * Gives them to operator.
 * Collects its outputs.
 * Passes these outputs to the next nodes.